 It’s as if the Ionian Islands took everything that makes them unique – the impossible shades of blue and lush greenery – and created perfection in miniature when it comes to two of its smallest isles.
-So when you visit tiny Paxi, don’t think twice about also spending the day with its even cuter little brother, Antipaxi.
+So when you visit tiny Paxos, don’t think twice about also spending the day with its even cuter little brother, Antipaxos.

-Postage stamp-sized it might be, but Antipaxi (or Antipaxos) makes a huge impression on day-trippers from Paxi.
-Its handful of beaches routinely features in international best-of lists, and its romantic bays are the kind you instantly want to frame and hang on the wall of your living room.
-Of the island’s 150 houses, only two are inhabited during the winter months and there’s a path running down the centre of the island that takes only an hour to cover.
+Postage stamp-sized it might be, but Antipaxos (or Antipaxi) makes a huge impression on day-trippers from Paxos or Corfu.
+Its beaches routinely feature in international best-of lists, and its romantic bays are the kind you instantly want to frame and hang on the wall of your living room.
+There are 150 houses on Antipaxos, but only two are inhabited during the winter months.
+And exploring the island on foot couldn’t be easier, with a path running down the centre that takes only an hour to cover.

-Naturally, boat trips focus on the beaches, but the small harbour is also charming.
-And, too often overlooked, is an interior of olive groves, vineyards and indigenous shrubs and forestland that seem to make every bit of the four-square kilometers of this island an earthly paradise.
+Naturally, boat trips to Antipaxos focus on the beaches, but the cute little harbour is also charming.
+And too often overlooked is an interior of olive groves, vineyards and indigenous shrubs and forestland that seem to make every bit of this 4km2 island an earthly paradise.

-You’ll love snorkeling at all of the beaches on Antipaxi, but there’s the added bonus of a small sea cave at Vrika.
-Similar in landscape to Voutoumi, it’s sandier and smaller.
+You’ll love snorkelling at all of the beaches on Antipaxos, but Vrika beach has the added bonus of a small sea cave.
+It’s similar in landscape to Voutoumi beach but smaller and sandier.

-Other options are Rodovani, Sarakiniko and Skidi – especially if the big two get busy and you’ve hired a boat.
-For the more adventurous, it’s also possible to reach them by foot.
+Other beach options are Rodovani, Sarakiniko and Skidi – especially if the two best-known beaches get busy and you’ve hired a boat.
+For the more adventurous, it’s also possible to reach them on foot.

-- Boats trips to Antipaxi operate from May to September.
+- Boats trips to Antipaxos island operate from May to September.

 - The beaches do get busy during peak summer with sunbathers and visiting boats, so May-June and September are the best and quietest months to visit.